tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 $conn->query($sql);
 ```

+**Note:** To verify whether our attacks had been successful, we compared our results with the values we obtained when we hijacked the administrator's account.
+For reference, they have been copied below:

+(img)

 ### 3.1: Modifying our salary

 Our next objective was to update our salary.
 That is, upon logging in to an account, we had to use the input form to alter its database entry.